synyx/tuwat/README.md

 #### Matching Rules

-The default is to match the value in the configuration as a regulra expression.
+The default is to match the value in the configuration as a regular expression.
 However, this can be changed by specifying an operator.

 * `~= string`: Explicitly require a regular expression to be matched